beacon-biosignals/julia_pod/README.md

 By default the julia project root and `~/.julia/logs` dirs are synced, even when run with a julia command as arg.
-To not sync, pass in `julia_pod --no-sync [...]`; this will just copy whatever the `Dockerfile` has indicated into the docker image build, by default `src/`, `dev/`, `Project.toml` and `Manifest.toml`, but not sync your project folder with the container while it is running.
+To not sync, pass in `julia_pod --no-sync [...]`; this will just copy whatever the `julia_pod/Dockerfile` has indicated into the docker image build, by default `src/`, `dev/`, `Project.toml` and `Manifest.toml`, but not sync your project folder with the container while it is running.